felipevida/POEGemcuttersPrismCalculator/README.md

 # CONSIDERATIONS
 Based on these examples, I used JAVA to write a class called GemCalculator.
-Variables names and comments are yet to be added to explain the logic and how the program works.
+Variables names and comments are yet to be added to explain the logic and how the program works on posted files.
 Beforehand I know that this is not the most efficient approach for this program, and it's open for improvement.
-Right after I also posted the current GUI I wrote using javax.swing (JFrame) library.

-Please open the .java files to test the first version.
+Please open the .java files to test the first version, and remember that there are no error validations, neither conditions for Gems input of 20%.

 "If necesseray, and I believe it is, we can restart from scratch".